shalecraig/accel/README.md

 ---

 #### What is accel?
-Accel is a gesture recognition library written in C that uses accelerometer data to find gestures.
+Accel is a simple library written in C that uses accelerometer data to find gestures in realtime.
 Though it is written with the Pebble in mind, it should work with other embedded devices as well.

 ## API Overview